UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   grep ricgraph /etc/group
   grep ricgraph /etc/passwd
   ```
+  If you get output, they already exist, and you don't need to do this step.
   If you get no output, you will need to create the group and user:
   ```
   groupadd --system ricgraph